 We are asking all U.S. Knights to participate in the 2020 “Nonpartisan National Get Out And Vote Program” by visiting kofcvotes.org.

 Need to register to vote?
 Need to check if you or someone you know is registered to vote?
 Need to find polling locations?
 Or want to learn more about absentee and early voting?
-It is all here.
+Visit kofcvotes.org for more information.
 The information is from nonpartisan websites maintained by the National Association of Secretaries of State and the U.S. Election Assistance Commission.

 For one simple reason: Every.
 Vote.
 Matters.